tenpy/tenpy/doc/intro/model.rst

 Verifying models
 ----------------
-Especially when you define custom models, we strongly recommend you triple-check if you correctly implemented the model you are interested in (i.e. have the correct couplings at between correct sites).
+Especially when you define custom models, we strongly recommend you triple-check if you correctly implemented the model you are interested in (i.e. have the correct couplings between correct sites).
 This is a crucial step to make sure you are in fact simulating the model that you are thinking about and not some random other model with entirely different physics.